Context and Content Warning

 We complied with that request and so this interview is now presented without those passages.

 Warning: Contains explicit sexual and illegal drug references.
-Please do not continue if you are offended by such.
-Not suitable for minors.

 - Words: Nick Gibbs email@example.com